fredp74/mt-dashboard/README.md

    ```
 2. Configure database in `api/config.php`.
 3. Import schema from `mysql.txt`.
-4. Deploy `TradingDataExporter.mq4` or `.mq5` into your MetaTrader terminal.
+4. Compile `TradingDataExporter.mq4` or `.mq5` with your MetaTrader editor and deploy the ex4/ex5 into your terminal.
 5. Start dashboard:
    ```
    http://localhost/mt-dashboard/